-The course examines a range of public health and civil rights strategies to assist persons with histories of drug and alcohol dependence and the programs that serve them.
-Students will work on healthcare projects designed to expand access to drug treatment under healthcare reform and represent individual clients who face discrimination in insurance coverage, employment or housing based on their drug histories or the organizations that serve them.
+The course examines a range of public health and civil rights strategies to assist persons with histories of drug and alcohol dependence gain access to health care and fight discrimination based on their disability.
+Students will work primarily on projects designed to ensure access to health care through Medicaid and private health insurance under the Affordable Care Act (ACA).
+Students will (1) educate consumers and treatment providers about the key provisions of the ACA; (2) represent clients who have problems enrolling in public or private insurance or accessing drug treatment services; and (3) evaluate and recommend policy changes to improve Marylandís implementation of the ACA and the Mental Health Parity and Addiction Equity Act on behalf of consumers with alcohol and drug problems.
 Individual and organizational clients are from Baltimore and surrounding counties, and the policy work has a state-wide focus.
-Students will have an opportunity to collaborate with health care advocates, treatment providers, community-based organizations and inspirational persons involved in recovery services.
+Students will have an opportunity to collaborate with health care advocates, treatment providers, community-based organizations and inspirational persons involved in recovery and treatment.

 Current & Previous Instructors: